 Cooking Lamb 101: Everything you need to know about cooking lamb

 Kiwis love eating lamb but when it comes to cooking it a lot of us are a bit more apprehensive.
+If you are new to cooking lamb, you may be wondering what the different cuts are and how to cook them.
 We've got all the tips, timings and recipes you need to learn to cook New Zealand lamb to perfection, whether it's a Sunday roast, barbecue, or slow-cooked tagine.

 New Zealand lamb is coveted around the world for its rich taste, tenderness, and the fact that it is ethically sourced.
 It also has the benefit of combining well with spices and other highly flavoured ingredients.
 In New Zealand, lamb is closely associated with roasting at Easter in roasts and stews or for quick-cooking as chops, but it’s a versatile meat with lots of different cuts suited to different cooking methods.

 Tougher cuts are ideal for slow-cooking and make great braises and stews while prime cuts can be quick-cooked, barbecued or roasted and are best eaten pink.
 For those looking for something a little different, Lamb also comes conveniently minced which makes it a great alternative to beef in burgers and kebabs, as well as for cooking that most traditional of lamb dishes, shepherd’s pie.

 Understanding methods for cooking New Zealand lamb is crucial to ensure you get the most out of your meat.
 This section takes you through the different cuts and highlights which cooking methods are best suited to each.